tranlehaiquan/coin-cc/README.md

 4 - Change 24H
 5 - Change 7D
 6 - Market Cap
+7 - Balance (when portfolio is enabled)
-7 - Estimated Value (when portfolio is enabled)
+8 - Estimated Value (when portfolio is enabled)
 ```

 ```